djeanner/NMReDATA/tools/Generate_NMR_record_from_Mnova_files/Mnova_script_to_generate_of_nmredata_file/readme.txt

 To call the script from Mnova 11:
 1) open a document with some assignement
 2) use the menu "Scripts/Reports/Assignments..."
-It will create the nmredata.sdf files in your home directory (as version Nov.
+It will create the nmredata.sdf files in your home directory and close the document (as version Nov.
 2nd 2017)